As we find ourselves locked down under a worldwide quarantine, The Sketching Project is back!

 Date: 11 am, 25th February

-There is so much more of Nepal coming!
-But why wait?
-Click here to see published sketches and stories from Nepal.
+Click here to explore published sketches and stories from Nepal.
 Experience the (for most tourists now irreversibly lost) authenticity of this country through my eyes and in this very moment.